Thérèse of Lisieux: Novitiate

-The end of Therese's time as a postulant arrived on the January 10, 1889, with her taking of the habit.
+The end of Therese's time as a postulant arrived on January 10, 1889, with her taking of the habit.
 From that time she wore the "rough homespun and brown scapular, white wimple and veil, leather belt with rosary, woollen 'stockings', rope sandals".
 Her father's health having temporarily stabilized he was able to attend, though twelve days after her ceremony her father suffered a stroke and was taken to a private sanatorium, the Bon Sauveur at Caen, where he remained for three years before returning to Lisieux in 1892.
 In this period Therese deepened the sense of her vocation; to lead a hidden life, to pray and offer her suffering for priests, to forget herself, to increase discreet acts of charity.
-She wrote, "I applied myself especially to practice little virtues, not having the facility to perform great ones […] In her letters from this period of her novitiate, Therese returned over and over to the theme of littleness, referring to herself as a grain of sand, an image she borrowed from Pauline… 'Always littler, lighter, in order to be lifted more easily by the breeze of love'.
+She wrote, "I applied myself especially to practice little virtues, not having the facility to perform great ones ...
+In her letters from this period of her novitiate, Therese returned over and over to the theme of littleness, referring to herself as a grain of sand, an image she borrowed from Pauline… 'Always littler, lighter, in order to be lifted more easily by the breeze of love'.
 The remainder of her life would be defined by retreat and subtraction".

 She absorbed the work of John of the Cross, spiritual reading uncommon at the time, especially for such a young nun.
 "Oh! what insights I have gained from the works of our holy father, St. John of the Cross!
 When I was seventeen and eighteen, I had no other spiritual nourishment…" She felt a kinship with this classic writer of the Carmelite Order (though nothing seems to have drawn her to the writing of Teresa of Ávila), and with enthusiasm she read his works, The Ascent of Mount Carmel, the Way of Purification, the Spiritual Canticle, the Living Flame of Love.
 Passages from these writings are woven into everything she herself said and wrote.
 The fear of God, which she found in certain sisters, paralyzed her.
 "My nature is such that fear makes me recoil, with LOVE not only do I go forward, I fly".

 With the new name a Carmelite receives when she enters the order, there is always an epithet – for example, Teresa of Jesus, Elizabeth of the Trinity, Anne of the Angels.
 The epithet singles out the Mystery which she is supposed to contemplate with special devotion.
 "Therese's names in religion – she had two – must be taken together to define their religious significance".
 The first name was promised to her at nine, by Mother Marie de Gonzague, of the Child Jesus, and was given to her on her entry to the convent.
 In itself, veneration of the childhood of Jesus was a Carmelite heritage of the seventeenth century – it concentrated upon the staggering humiliation of divine majesty in assuming the shape of extreme weakness and helplessness.
 The French Oratory of Jesus and Pierre de Bérulle renewed this old devotional practice.
 Yet when she received the veil, Therese took the second name of the Holy Face.